sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --chrome.blockDomainsExcept, --blockDomainsExcept          Block all domains except this domain.
 Use it multiple time to keep multiple domains.
 You can also wildcard domains like *.sitespeed.io.
 Use this when you wanna block out all third parties.
       --chrome.ignoreCertificateErrors                           Make Chrome ignore certificate errors.
 Defaults to true.  [boolean] [default: true]

+android
+      --android.powerTesting, --androidPower                                                       Enables android power testing - charging must be disabled for this.(You have to disable charging yourself for this - it depends on the phone model).  [boolean]
+      --android.ignoreShutdownFailures, --ignoreShutdownFailures                                   If set, shutdown failures will be ignored on Android.  [boolean] [default: false]
+      --android.rooted, --androidRooted                                                            If your phone is rooted you can use this to set it up following Mozillas best practice for stable metrics.  [boolean] [default: false]
+      --android.batteryTemperatureLimit, --androidBatteryTemperatureLimit                          Do the battery temperature need to be below a specific limit before we start the test?
+      --android.batteryTemperatureWaitTimeInSeconds, --androidBatteryTemperatureWaitTimeInSeconds  How long time to wait (in seconds) if the androidBatteryTemperatureWaitTimeInSeconds is not met before the next try  [default: 120]
+      --android.batteryTemperatureReboot, --androidBatteryTemperatureReboot                        If your phone does not get the minimum temperature aftet the wait time, reboot the phone.  [boolean] [default: false]
+      --android.pretestPowerPress, --androidPretestPowerPress                                      Press the power button on the phone before a test starts.  [boolean] [default: false]
+      --android.pretestPressHomeButton, --androidPretestPressHomeButton                            Press the home button on the phone before a test starts.  [boolean] [default: false]
+      --android.verifyNetwork, --androidVerifyNetwork                                              Before a test start, verify that the device has a Internet connection by pinging 8.8.8.8 (or a configurable domain with --androidPingAddress)  [boolean] [default: false]
+      --android.gnirehtet, --gnirehtet                                                             Start gnirehtet and reverse tethering the traffic from your Android phone.  [boolean] [default: false]

 firefox
       --firefox.binaryPath                      Path to custom Firefox binary (e.g. Firefox Nightly).
 On OS X, the path should be to the binary inside the app bundle, e.g. /Applications/Firefox.app/Contents/MacOS/firefox-bin
       --firefox.geckodriverPath                 Path to custom geckodriver binary.
 Make sure to use a geckodriver version that's compatible with the version of Firefox (Gecko) you're using